 Five minutes later, I saw a public post online.
 The post wasn’t talking about the advice I gave, but thanking me for actually asking if my help was welcome.

-I get a lot of advice that I didn’t ask for, or want.
-I suspect you do too.
+I get a lot of advice that I didn’t ask for or want and I suspect you do too.

 I have a two-step method that has yet to fail me for evaluating advice I’m given.
 It’s called: “Are you or have you created one?!”